-CEOs and decision makers, in-house counsel, IP managers and staff, business managers, patent agents, patent engineers, and others tasked with understanding and managing patent litigation and strategy will benefit from this timely analysis of both Chinese and U.S. Litigation issues.
+CEOs and decision makers, in-house counsel, IP managers and staff, trademark strategy managers, trademark agents, trademark specialists, business managers, patent agents, patent engineers, and others tasked with understanding and managing patent litigation and strategy will benefit from this timely analysis of both Chinese and U.S. Litigation issues.

 The Evergreen Laurel Hotel

 Room Laurel 1, No.1136 Zuchongzhi Road, Shanghai Pudong Software Park

 2:00 p.m. - 4:30 p.m.